How to add Hreflang Tags: An Hreflang Implementation Guide

 After establishing the pages to specify with hreflang, you can then assess the best fitting hreflang implementation method following Google’s hreflang specification: whether by including hreflang through tags in the HTML head, by using XML sitemaps, or via the HTTP header.

-Although Google will take into consideration any of these supported methods it’s recommended that you select the one you want to use based on your site and project requirements as well as restrictions and be consistent with it:
+Although Google will take into consideration any of these supported hreflang implementation methods it’s recommended that you select the one you want to use based on your site and project requirements as well as restrictions and be consistent with it to facilitate its validation, management and continuous updates.

 It’s better to use this method in sites with a small number of languages and/or countries versions to tag, when using a platform that easily allows to add and edit the tags in the pages html head.